-One of the primary symptoms of poverty in children around the world is hunger.
-The facts about hunger clearly show its relationship to other symptoms of poverty such as malnutrition, low birth rate and poor health.
-In fact, the hunger facts are just a small glimpse into the destruction that poverty causes.
+One of the primary symptoms of poverty in children is hunger.
+The facts about hunger clearly show its relationship to other symptoms of poverty around the world such as malnutrition, low birth rate and poor health.

 Staff members at our local church-based centers are also trained to detect malnutrition among the children they serve and take immediate action on their behalf.
 Often that means a program of emergency feeding and vitamin supplements for a severely malnourished child, as well as working with the child’s caregivers to ensure that meals at home meet nutritional needs.